 Maze admission also includes the Giant Straw Fort.
 Climb over, around, and through stacked bales of hay.

 On weekends after dark, test your bravery on the Haunted River Trail.
 Creepy trees and dark tunnels along the trail scare and excite visitors.
 Beware of mad farmers and creatures of the night.
-I

 If that sounds a little too spooky for you, don’t worry.
-On Saturdays from 1-5 PM you can visit the Not-So-Scary Haunted River Trail, without the extra spooks.
+On Saturdays from 12 – 5 PM you can visit the Not-So-Scary Haunted River Trail, without the extra spooks.

 Another fun attraction for the family is the Spooky Barn Ride.
 A 30-minute narrated wagon ride takes passengers through the decorated cornfield and barn.
 Listen to silly spooky stories and watch out for sneaky scarecrows.
+The Redneck Ride of Terror is new for 2025 and better suited for teens and older who love a fright.

 Each attraction is priced separately, so check their website for prices and discounts.